 If there are two P-Asserted-Identity values, the verification service shall check each of them until it finds one that is valid.

-The “dest” claim "tn" value shall be validated using the canonicalized value of the To header field TN.
+The value associated with a “dest” claim of type "tn" shall be validated using the canonicalized value of the To header field TN.

+The value associated with a “dest” claim of type “uri” shall be validated using the uri normalization rules specified in RFC 8224.

 As discussed in [RFC 8224], call features such as call forwarding can cause calls to reach a destination different from the destination identified in the To header field.
 The problem of determining whether or not these call features or other B2BUA functions have been used legitimately is out of scope of this specification.
 It is expected that future SHAKEN documents will address these use cases.